-Australia is facing a significant shortage of skilled, qualified trades workers.
-Without action, the nation will be unable to meet future demand on major projects in industries as diverse as defence, shipbuilding, aerospace, infrastructure, rolling stock, and resources.
+Australia requires a significant increase in skilled, qualified trades workers in order to meet future demand on major projects in industries as diverse as defence, shipbuilding, aerospace, infrastructure, rolling stock, and resources.

 According to a recent employment outlook survey in Australia, skilled trades workers (such as electricians and welders), engineers (electrical, civil and mechanical) and technicians are scarce.
 In fact, 34% of Australian employers admit that filling job vacancies is increasingly difficult, mainly due to lack of applicants (25%), lack of skills (21%), and lack of experience (19%).